 In other words, the effect of technology on health spending is mediated by public and private institutional attempts to control it, apart from controls through cost sharing (already captured in i).
-As such, to the extent care management in MA (or the commercial market) spillover to TM, that effect can be reflected in the assumed trend of ε_v and a in the long-term projection.
-Because we have no consistent way of measuring technology or its management, this is the only sensible way to incorporate them.
+As such, to the extent care management in MA (or the commercial market) spillover to TM, that effect can be reflected in the assumed trend of $\varepsilon_y$ and a in the long-term projection.
+Because we have no consistent way of measuring technology or its management, this is a sensible way to incorporate them.

 Both of those factors are projected to trend downward over time, reflecting historical trends, as described in the memo.
-For example, Figures A.1 and A.2 show the incometechnology elasticity and residual estimates over time.
+For example, the charts below show the income-technology elasticity and residual estimates over time.